 Steam distillation of the seeds.Information for Aromatherapists

-Aniseed essential oil is a top note and blends well with Amyris, Bay Cardamom, Caraway, Cedarwood, Coriander, Dill, Fennel, Galbanum, Mandarin, Petitgrain and Rosewood.
+Aniseed Essential Oil is a top note and blends well with Amyris, Bay Cardamom, Caraway, Cedarwood, Coriander, Dill, Fennel, Galbanum, Mandarin, Petitgrain and Rosewood.

-Our Aniseed essential oil is 100% pure and natural.
+Our Aniseed Essential Oil is 100% pure and natural.
 It is free of any chemicals, pesticides, synthetic perfumes, fillers, or carrier oils.Cautions

-Balsam Peru is derived from resinous substance called Balsam of Peru, which comes from a tree in Central and South America.Uses of Balsam Peru Essential Oil
+Balsam Peru is derived from a resinous substance called Balsam of Peru, which comes from a tree in Central and South America.Uses of Balsam Peru Essential Oil

-Used holistically to aid in calming, uplifting mood , promote restful sleep, reduce feelings of stress, and useful in meditation.Physical Description
+This oil is used holistically to aid in calming, uplifting mood , promote restful sleep, reduce feelings of stress, and useful in meditation.Physical Description

 The color of this oil is pale amber to brown, with a viscous liquid consistency.Aromatic Description